• Skip to primary navigation

 • optional vegetables: blanched broccoli, sliced snap peas, sprouts, shredded kale, baby spinach, sauteed shiitake mushrooms

-• optional protein: 1 block roasted sesame tofu, 4 hard boiled eggs, 2 cups shredded cooked chicken
+• optional protein: 1 block roasted sesame tofu, 2 cups shredded cooked chicken

 Instructions